dejanu/az104/azdevops/azdevops.md

 ## GitHub Actions:

-* Are an alternative to Azure Pipelines
+* Are an alternative to Azure Pipelines, GitHub Action workflow for CI/CD.

 * Which two features are present in Azure Pipelines, but NOT in GitHub Actions?
     - deployment groups